Private Charles L. Marshall (alias Thomas Lothard)

 Illustration of the Union Navy’s base of operations, Mayport Mills, circa 1862 (public domain).

 On 30 September 1862, C Company and the 47th Pennsylvania were sent back to Florida where they participated with Union troops in capturing Saint John’s Bluff from 1 to 3 October.
-Under the command of Brigadier-General Brannan, the 1,500-plus Union force left their gunboat-escorted troop carriers at Mayport Mills and Mount Pleasant Creek.
-On point with the 47th Pennsylvania and braving alligators, snakes and Rebel troops, the men pushed through 25 dense miles of forests and swamps to capture the bluff and pave the way for the Union’s occupation of Jacksonville, Florida.
+Under the command of Brigadier-General Brannan, the fifteen-hundred-plus Union force left their gunboat-escorted troop carriers at Mayport Mills and Mount Pleasant Creek.
+On point with the 47th Pennsylvania and braving alligators, snakes and Rebel troops, the men pushed through twenty-five dense miles of forests and swamps to capture the bluff and pave the way for the Union’s occupation of Jacksonville, Florida.

 This time, however, the luck of Private Thomas Lothard and his fellow 47th Pennsylvania Volunteers ran out.
 Bedeviled by snipers, the brigade faced resistance from an entrenched Confederate battery and withering fire as they entered an exposed cotton field.
 Those headed for the Frampton Plantation’s higher ground were pounded by artillery and infantry secreted away in the surrounding forests.
 Undaunted, they charged and forced the Rebels into a four-mile retreat to the Pocotaligo Bridge.
-At this juncture, the 47th relieved the 7th Connecticut but, after two hours of exchanging fire while attempting to take the ravine and bridge, the 47th ran low on ammunition, and withdrew to Mackey’s Point.
+At this juncture, the 47th relieved the 7th Connecticut but, after two hours of exchanging fire while attempting to take the ravine and bridge, the 47th ran low on ammunition, and withdrew to Mackay’s Point.

 1863